rebeccaestes/react-tutorial/tutorial.md

 <ul><li>React apps are built of snippets of code called <strong>components</strong>.
 Components can construct HTML elements as simple as a sentence, or as complicated as a Facebook user interface.
 (We're going to be sticking to the simpler elements here ... just so you keep your expectations reasonable!)</li>

-<li>Components can make use of a list of properties, which are listed in a separately-instantiated object.
+<li>Components can make use of a list of <strong>properties</strong>, which are listed in a separately-instantiated object.
 (Technically these aren't necessary, but it would make for a really boring app.)</li>

-<li>To use these components, you'll write a line of code instructing React to create your component as an element.
+<li>To use these components, you'll write a line of code instructing React to <strong>create your component</strong> as an element.
 That line will also link the component and the properties so that they can be rendered together.</li>

-<li>And you'll use another line of code to tell React where in the DOM to insert that element.</li></ul>
+<li>And you'll use another line of code to tell React <strong>where in the DOM</strong> to insert that element.</li></ul>

+<h2>Code Structures</h2>
 That all sounds great, but what does it actually look like?
 Let's make a super simple app called My Favorite Things.
 Here's the structure for a component, the snippets of code that create your app.
 You can go ahead and copy this (as well as the two chunks of code that follow) inside the `<script type="text/jsx"></script>` tags of your HTML.

 ```